wujianqi/kitx/README.md

   with global configuration

 - **Flexible Query Building**
-  Supports JOINs, CASE WHEN, WITH CTE and aggregations.
-Provides native support for ON CONFLICT/DUPLICATE KEY (upsert) and RETURNING, enabling conflict resolution and data retrieval.
+  Supports JOINs, CASE WHEN, WITH CTE, and aggregations.
+Supports ON CONFLICT/DUPLICATE KEY (upsert) and RETURNING for conflict resolution and data retrieval.

+- **Code Characteristics**
+  - **No Macros**: Public interfaces avoid macros, ensuring transparency and maintainability.
+  - **No `.unwrap()` or `.expect()`**: Prevents runtime panics by promoting robust error handling.

 ### Key Advantages
 - 🚀 **No ORM Overhead** - Direct SQL interaction with builder pattern